 Following installation, ActiveTWin will have a new ClientID, so you will need to copy and paste the new ID into Shamir Shape Manager.

 If you are not an existing customer you can apply for a credit account by downloading and completing the application form.

-Please print the application form, complete it, sign it and return to us by mail.
+Please complete, print, sign, and return to us by mail.
 We need the original signed document: we cannot accept faxed or scanned copies.

 The Shamir Satisfaction Programme allows lenses to be returned to us for credit in the event that a patient is found to be non-tolerant of any of our progressive or occupational lenses.

-Please download and print the non-tolerance claim form by clicking on the button above; complete the form and return it along with the lenses.
+Please download and complete the non-tolerance claim form and return it along with the lenses.

 The conditions under which we accept lenses returned for patient non-tolerance are shown below.

 Download PDF format manuals for the Shamir Star tracer and for the Nidek LT-900 and LT910 tracers.